StrongKey/FIDO-Server/CONTRIBUTING.md

 ## Coding Style

-The FIDO2 Server and Relying Party sample code are written in Java and use XYZ to help enforce an internally consistent coding style.
-Contributions should be consistent with this style.
+The FIDO2 Server, Relying Party sample code, and the WebAuthn sample code are written in JavaScript and use XYZ to help enforce an internally consistent coding style.

-The WebAuthn sample code is written in JavaScript and uses XYZ to help enforce an internally consistent coding style.
 Contributions should be consistent with this style.